han3345/scrapy/docs/topics/jobs.rst

 Then, you can stop the spider safely at any time (by pressing Ctrl-C or sending a signal), and resume it later by issuing the same command::

+waring:please press ctrl-C only ONCE and wait for 'spider closed' info message like the example below.
+If you press ctrl-c twice or more, it won't work properly!

     scrapy crawl somespider -s JOBDIR=crawls/somespider-1

 .. _topics-keeping-persistent-state-between-batches: